ihp-lab/XNorm/README.md

  - X-Norm (our method)

 ## Overivew
-We present '''X-Norm''', a novel, simple and efficient method for bimodal fusion that generates and exchanges limited but meaningful normalization parameters between the modalities implicitly aligning the feature spaces.
+We present **X-Norm**, a novel, simple and efficient method for bimodal fusion that generates and exchanges limited but meaningful normalization parameters between the modalities implicitly aligning the feature spaces.

 ### Overview for X-Norm
 ![img](/figures/X-Norm.png)